 Halfway into the DMZ, we make a stop.
 This is the actual location of the late Panmunjom village — there is now nothing left.

 A single military outpost has been erected, pruned gardens line the entrance, and two buildings sit within the vicinity.
 One being the Negotiation Hall where peace talks were held during the war (the original table exists here) — and the other, the (now) North Korean Peace Museum, which is where the Korean Armistice Agreement was finally signed and history was made.
 We’re told it was built overnight by the great Workers Party of Korea for the sole reason of facilitating the signing.

 Something interesting to note in the image above — see the giant North Korean flag towering in the centre?
-This is sitting in one of only two villages agreed to remain within the DMZ: Kijongdong in North Korea and Daeseong-dong in the South Korea.
-In the 80’s, South Korea built a 100-metre flagpole on their side of the DMZ, North Korea then took it as intimidation and upped the ante themselves, countering it by building the one pictured, much larger at 160m and almost the biggest in the world at the time.
+This is sitting in one of only two villages agreed to remain within the DMZ: Kijongdong in North Korea and Daeseong-dong in South Korea.
+In the 80’s, South Korea built a 100-metre flagpole on their side of the DMZ, North Korea then took it as intimidation and upped the ante by building the one pictured themselves, much larger at 160m and almost the biggest in the world at the time.

 A flagpole war.
 Much more peaceful.

 Unfortunately, North Korea also used that village right up until recently to blast propaganda at the South twenty hours a day, droning away to tired officers to jump the border and enjoy heaven and luxury in the North.
 I’m not joking.
 Unsurprisingly it had little effect.
 It’s been proven that the lights in this village are on timers to give the illusion of activity.
-It’s now dubbed as ‘Propaganda Village’ from the South.
+It’s now dubbed as ‘Propaganda Village’ from the South for obvious reasons.